1936 United States presidential election in South Dakota: Democratic primary

 Incumbent President Franklin D. Roosevelt ran unopposed in the Democratic primary, held on May 5, 1936.

 Republican primary

 U.S. Senator William Borah from Idaho and former South Dakota Governor Warren E. Green (leading a "No Preference" delegate list) faced off in the Republican primary, held on May 5, 1936.

-General election
+Results

 The general election was held on November 3, 1936.
 Armstrong County did not participate.